Quick Start#

 )),

-# replace NA by adding the label "Missing" in categorical variables
+# Replace NA by adding the label "Missing" in categorical variables

 ('categorical_imputer', CategoricalImputer(variables=categorical)),

-# disretise continuous variables using trees
+# Disretise continuous variables using decision trees

 ('numerical_tree_discretiser', DecisionTreeDiscretiser(